ChainSafe/forest-iac/forest-node/README.md

 ## Observability

-To configure Observability which includes `Prometheus`, `alertmanager`, `Loki`, `Node Exporter` and `Grafana`, the following variables are available to be used according to your needs and should be filled in the `observability.,yaml` file.
+To configure Observability which includes `Prometheus`, `alertmanager`, `Loki`, `Node Exporter` and `Grafana`, the following variables are available to be used according to your needs and should be filled in the `observability.yaml` file.

 | Variable   	                            | Description                                       | Default Value |
 |-------------------------------------------|---------------------------------------------------|---------------|